 Senior Exemption with Limited Income

-The limited income Senior Exemption provides an additional Homestead Exemption for residents 65 and over.
+The Limited Income Senior Exemption provides an additional exemption for residents 65 and over who currently have a Homestead Exemption.
 Article VII of the Florida State Constitution gives authority to the Board of County Commissioners and the local governing authority of the municipalities to determine the benefit amount, up to $50,000, for the senior exemption.
 Within Sarasota County the benefit amount for this exemption has been established by the different governing authorities and varies depending on where you reside.

 - $25,000 exemption for the City of Sarasota municipal ad valorem taxes